hnez/forrest/docs/config.md

 - `if_newer` (default) - Use the base (e.g. `base_image` or `base_machine`) instead of an
    existing machine image from a previous run if the base is newer than the machine image.
-- `always` - Always use the base and never re-use a machine image.
+- `always` - Always use the base and never reuse a machine image.
   This makes sense for machines that are only used to generate machine images for use as base in machines, which should however always do so from scratch.
 - `never` - Always run from a previous machine image.